 Confused and clueless

 The antics continued for several weeks.
 We weren’t giving them anything crazy to eat or drink or letting them stay up late watching TV or playing games.
 So why the odd behaviour?
 We just couldn’t put our finger on it.
 Was this just what little boys were like?
 Out of control and bouncing off the walls?
-Nope, we suspected drugs.
-And we just had to find their supply.
+Nope!
+We suspected drugs.
+We just had to find their supply.

-After scratching our heads for a fortnight (and quietly going insane in the process), we finally caught our two rascals in the act and the culprit for their out of control behaviour.
+After scratching our heads for a fortnight (and quietly going insane in the process), we finally caught our two rascals in the act.

-What they were doing was this: whenever we weren’t in the kitchen the eldest one was climbing up onto the bench and grabbing the sugar bowl, dishing out spoonfuls for himself and his younger brother to greedily gulp down, and then putting it back in its place.
+What they were doing was this: whenever we weren’t in the kitchen, the eldest one was climbing up onto the bench and grabbing the sugar bowl, dishing out spoonfuls for himself and his younger brother to gulp down, and then putting it back in its place.
 Those cheeky monkeys!
 No wonder they’d been acting like mini crackheads.
-I should have known from all the bowl refills I’d had to do!
+I should have known from all the sugar refills I’d had to do!